CrazyTim/spin-wheel/README.md

 -------------------------------------------- | ---------------------------
 `init(props = {})`                           | Initialise the instance with the given properties (see Properties below).
 If any properties are omitted, then default values will be applied.
 `spin(speed = 0)`                            | Spin the wheel and raise the `onSpin` event. `speed` is added to `rotationSpeed` ±30% (randomised to make it realistic and less predictable).
+`setDebug(debug = false)`                    | Show/hide debugging info.
+This is particularly helpful when fine-tuning labels.
 `setImage(url = '')`                         | Draw an image over the centre of the wheel, which will be scaled to fit the wheel diameter and rotate with the wheel.
 `setItems(items = [])`                       | Set the `items` to show on the wheel.
 `setItemBackgroundColors(colors = [])`       | Set the repeating pattern of colors that will be used for each `item.backgroundColor`.
 Is overridden by `item.backgroundColor`.
 Example: `['#fff','#000']`.